Deep Rock Galactic

 Deep Rock Galactic is a cooperative first-person shooter video game developed by Danish studio Ghost Ship Games and published by Coffee Stain Publishing.
-Deep Rock Galactic was fully released on May 13, 2020 for Windows and Xbox One after spending two years in early access.
+Deep Rock Galactic was fully released on May 13, 2020, for Microsoft Windows and Xbox One after its early access release on February 28, 2018.
 The game was later released for PlayStation 4 and PlayStation 5 in January 2022, and for Xbox Series X/S in September 2022.

 Deep Rock Galactic is set on the alien planet of Hoxxes IV, whose caves are rich in minerals but filled with hostile wildlife and hazardous environments.
 The player controls a dwarf miner employed by Deep Rock Galactic, an intergalactic mining corporation that sends employees into the caves of Hoxxes IV to extract resources.
-Players can team up with up to three other dwarfs on missions into the planet, where they must navigate procedurally generated caves and complete objectives while fighting alien swarms.
+Players can team up with up to three other dwarves on missions into the planet, where they must navigate procedurally generated caves and complete objectives while fighting alien swarms.

 The game received positive reviews from critics, who praised its class-based gameplay and atmosphere.
-The game has sold over five million units as of January 2023 and has been part of the Xbox Game Pass subscription service since November 2020.
+The game has sold over eight million units as of January 2024 and has been part of the Xbox Game Pass subscription service since November 2020.
 It was also available to PlayStation Plus subscribers during the month of its release.

-A spin-off, Deep Rock Galactic: Survivor, was announced in March 2023.
-It is a shoot 'em up game by Funday Games.
-It is set to be released on early access in 2023.